 - 5 Signs of a Bad Manager Senior Leaders should look for so you can learn how to recognize a bad leader who has managers reporting to them.

-- Bad Managers: 5 Signs You Won't Succeed as a Manager, which is all about recognizing the most common warning signs that someone is likely to be a bad manager and the consequences from those signs being ignored.
+- Signs of a bad manager that won't help you to succeed as a leader.
+Here you will find out the most common warning signs that someone is likely to be a bad manager and the consequences from those signs being ignored.

 - How to Calculate the Value of a Good Manager vs Bad Manager which quantifies the impact of having a bad manager on your team and what a good leader can bring to your company.

 - Why Silicon Valley has so many Bad Managers (and what to do about it), a series of real-life examples of what you should avoid as a leader.

 You can also listen to this episode of the Creating High Performing Teams podcast that talks about a word all managers should avoid: